cxalem/frameworks-hack/README.md

 **Work In Progress:**

-- Creating eevnt from the frame itself
+- Creating event from the frame itself
 - and minting the tickets right into the frame

 ## Tech Stacks: